javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

    Jt.text("Loading data...done!").use();
    ```

-2. Then save the script, and Jeamlit will automatically rerun your app.
+2. Then save the script, and Javelit will automatically rerun your app.
 Since
    this is the first time you're running the script with `Jt.cache()`, you won't
    see anything change.
 Let's tweak your file a little bit more so that you can
    see the power of caching.